Managing soil pH is an essential aspect of every gardener. Different garden soils have different soil pH.

 If you discover that the soil is very acidic for the crops you want to plant, you can increase the pH level by injecting a base into the soil.

-The most commonly used base for raising soil pH includes limestone, ash, or baking soda that can also be added to the soil.
+The most commonly used base for raising soil pH includes limestone, ash, or baking soda, which can also be added to the soil.

-However, if the pH level of the soil is too high and needs to be down to equilibrium or near equilibrium, manure can help achieve the desired pH levels.
+However, if the soil’s pH level is too high and needs to be down to equilibrium or near equilibrium, manure can help achieve the desired pH levels.

 Alternatively, you can incorporate sulfur or aluminum sulfate.

 The first step before managing your soil pH is always to examine it.
-Though it is possible to see the effect of soil ph on the crops, it is always best to test to be certain.
+Though it is possible to see the effect of soil pH on the crops, it is always best to test to be certain, according to the University of Maryland.

-It could be detrimental to your crops if you decided to lower the pH while the soil is already acidic instead of increasing it based on unhealthy changes exhibited by the crops.
+It could be detrimental to your crops if you decide to lower the pH while the soil is already acidic instead of increasing it based on unhealthy changes exhibited by the crops.

 Soil evaluation also involves determining the type of soil.
 If you are not sure about the type of soil in your garden, it is essential to conduct an assessment.